vinceimbat/vinceimbat/content/thoughts/2022 gratitude list.md

 86. Re-reading [[steal like an artist - kleon|Steal Like an Artist by Austin Kleon]].
 87. Launching The Long Walk and learning how to use Substack along the way.
 88. Building [[my philosophical genealogy]].
-89. Meeting [[thoughts/rofel brion|rofel brion]] in person on his book launch of Saglit at Casa San Pablo, talking with him in person, and getting my books signed.
+89. Meeting [[rofel brion|rofel brion]] in person on his book launch of Saglit at Casa San Pablo, talking with him in person, and getting my books signed.
 This was also my last date with Rem.
 90. The LBLP photography project I have with Benjie.
 91. The two days at Bonuan beach I spent with Lea.
 92. **Experiencing the power of community and camaraderie during Rem's wake and after.**